Kayumov094/SQL_homeworks/README.md

 # SQL_homeworks
-Tasks of SQL mpdule in MAAB academy in august/2025
+Tasks of SQL module in MAAB academy in august/2025